 Maca (Lepidium meyenii), is a type of cruciferous vegetable native to the Andes of Peru.

-Maca root powder is an excellent source of protein, fiber and several vitamins and minerals, including vitamin C, copper and iron.
-It also contains over 20 amino acids — including all eight essential amino acids — and plenty of health-promoting phytonutrients.
-It also contains many beneficial plant compounds, including glucosinolates and polyphenols, and is a popular choice for the vegan diet.
+Maca root powder is an excellent source of protein, fibre and several vitamins and minerals, including vitamin C, copper and iron.
+It also contains over 20 amino acids — including all essential amino acids — and health-promoting phytonutrients.
+It also contains beneficial plant compounds, including glucosinolates and polyphenols.

-An animal study in the Czech Republic even found that administering a concentrated dose of maca to rats not only improved their antioxidant status, but also significantly decreased levels of cholesterol and triglycerides in the liver and reduced blood sugar, helping prevent the development of chronic disease.
-(2) Meanwhile, another test-tube study showed that the antioxidant content of maca leaf extract could even protect against neurological damage.
-(3)
+Another study found that administering a concentrated dose of maca to rats not only improved their antioxidant status, but also significantly decreased levels of cholesterol and triglycerides and reduced blood sugar (>).

-Improving your antioxidant status may be beneficial for preventing conditions like heart disease, cancer and diabetes by preventing oxidative stress and cell damage.
-(4) However, despite these promising results, more studies are needed to understand how the antioxidants in maca root may affect humans.
+Improving your antioxidant status may be beneficial for preventing conditions like heart disease, cancer and diabetes by preventing oxidative stress and cell damage (>).

-Maca root is considered an adaptogen which helps the body naturally adapt to various stressors and may help reduce harmful effects of stress.
+Maca root is considered an adaptogen which helps the body naturally adapt to various stressors and may help reduce harmful effects of stress hormones.

 STAMINA & LIBIDO

 Maca root may be able to improve sexual dysfunction and boost sex drive in women.
 One study looked at the effects of maca root on post-menopausal women with sexual dysfunction caused by the use of antidepressants.
 Compared to a placebo, maca root was able to significantly improve sexual function (>).
-Another study had similar findings, reporting that maca was well-tolerated and able to improve libido and sexual function (>).
+Another study had similar findings (>).

 A study in 2008 also found that maca root benefits both psychological symptoms and sexual function in post-menopausal women.
 In fact, maca was able to reduce menopause-associated depression and anxiety after six weeks of treatment (>).